laurens-in/WSA-Composing-With-Code/doc/slides.md

 ### Data Structure: Binary Search Tree

-They can be complicated if they have to be kept updated, however we only initialize them once.
+They can be complicated if they have to be kept updated, however we only initialize them once, so we can use a little trick.

+---

+Let's try it out!

+---

+### Conclusion

+- This was just an experiment, to get you thinking